 The pizzeria posted the news to Facebook on Wednesday, saying, “Unfortunately, the current circumstances and the changes to St-Denis street that are being imposed on us force us to conclude that our restaurant is no longer viable at this location and that it will have to give way to a future real estate project.”

 While the Facebook post does not explicitly point to the work being done to build an all-seasons express cycling corridor on the street, the bike lanes have been the subject of ire among some merchants who say reduced parking for customers and delivery trucks will stifle businesses that are already clambering to survive amid the pandemic.
-The north and south bike lanes on either side of the street are part of the Réseau express vélo (REV), a Projet Montreal initiative that is expected to add 184 kilometres of bike paths to the island.
+The north and south bike lanes on either side of the street are part of the Réseau express vélo (REV), a Projet Montreal initiative expected to add 184 kilometres of bike paths to the island.

 “Many merchants are facing bankruptcy,” a letter three St-Denis Street merchants sent to Montreal Mayor Valérie Plant last month protesting the bike lanes reads, via the Montreal Gazette.
 “There is a real possibility, unfortunately already demonstrated, that the current situation will be the final straw for many of them.”
 The City of Montreal has since announced a new subsidy program for merchants affected by the construction of the REV and whose losses amount to at least 15 percent of their gross profit.